 6- Naghshe Jahan (نقش جهان)

 Known as Imam Square (میدان امام), is a square situated at the center of Isfahan city, Iran.
-Constructed between 1598 and 1629, it is now an important historical site, and one of UNESCO’s World Heritage Sites.
+Constructed between 1598 and 1629, it is now an important historical site and one of UNESCO’s World Heritage Sites.

 5- Pasargadae (پاسارگاد)

-Pasargadae was the first dynastic capital of the Achaemenid Empire, founded by Cyrus II the Great, in Pars, homeland of the Persians, in the 6th century BC.
-Its palaces, gardens and the mausoleum of Cyrus are outstanding examples of the first phase of royal Achaemenid art and architecture and exceptional testimonies of Persian civilization.
+Pasargadae was the first dynastic capital of the Achaemenid Empire, founded by Cyrus II the Great, in Pars, the homeland of the Persians, in the 6th century BC.
+Its palaces, gardens, and the mausoleum of Cyrus are outstanding examples of the first phase of royal Achaemenid art and architecture and exceptional testimonies of Persian civilization.

 4- Tomb of Hafez (Hafezieh, حافظیه)